March – The Month of War – Mars Vs Ares

 A sacred shield, a Spear, a Burning Torch, Vulture, Dog, Woodpecker, eagle and owl, were the symbols of Ares.

-The birds of Ares (Ornithes Areioi), were a flock of feather-dart-dropping birds that guarded the Amazons’ shrine of the god on an island in the Black Sea.
+The birds of Ares (Ornithes Areioi), were a flock of dart-dropping birds that guarded the Amazons’ shrine of the god Ares, on an island in the Black Sea.

-Vultures, who feed on the flesh of the dead on battlefields, were regarded as Ares’ sacred birds.
+These were vultures, who feed on the flesh of the dead on battlefields and were regarded as Ares’ sacred birds.

 Horses and chariot of Ares, Athenian red-figure amphora C4th B.C., Musée du Louvre